dimgerasimou/dwmasyncblocks/README.md

 ### Configuration

-The blocks aswell some options can be defined in the `config.h` file:
+The blocks as well as some options can be defined in the `config.h` file:
 ```c
 #define CLICKABLE_BLOCKS 1     // Allows the blocks to be clickable.
 #define LEADING_DELIMITER 0    // Places a delimiter at the front of the bar.